This post was written by Magdalena Zacharczuk from Spartez.

 One source of service desk truth

-Chat for Jira Service Desk is ingrained in Jira itself, which means that the agent does not need to handle a live channel independently from the existing support engine.
+Chat for Jira Service Desk is ingrained in Jira itself, which means that the agent does not need to handle a live channel independently of the existing support engine.

 This helps avoid chaos and loss of information.
 Plus, the analysis of customer communication can also be done in one place, on one data set instead of multiple different sources.